dpanangian/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Research Associate @ German Aerospace Center
+subtitle: RESEARCH ASSOCIATE @ GERMAN AEROSPACE CENTER

 profile:
-  align: right
+  align: left
-  image: prof_pic.jpg
+  image: 00074-1025793139.png
   image_circular: false # crops the image to make it circular
   more_info: